Teacher Education (B.Ed.)

 - Interdisciplinarity and critical thinking

 Before applying, choose in which division you want to teach:

-Primary/Junior (P/J) - Second Language Education (FLS) : Kindergarten to Grade 6
+Primary/Junior (P/J) - French as a Second Language (FSL) : Kindergarten to Grade 6

 There is a great need for French immersion teachers in Ontario and across Canada.
 This cohort allows you to expand your passion for language learning across the curriculum

 Want to teach in French ?

 If you wish to teach in French-language schools in Ontario, please explore our Formation à l'enseignement programs.

 The uOttawa Faculty of Education and the Ontario College of Teachers (OCT)